rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

 ### Features
     Visual and Audio Quality:
-    - Crafted with high-quality graphics and exceptional sound effects.
+    - Crafted with high-quality graphics and immersive sound effects.

     Core Gameplay:
     - Player actions include running, rolling, and attakcking with swords.